 She wanted to move, scream for help and get away as soon as possible.
 But none of her wishes came true.
 Instead, the predator prowled closer.
 Soon his dark shadow covered her, towering over her frame.

 She shook her head vigorously.

 “N-no, please, no,” She stuttered with much difficulty.

 “L-leave, me.
 Go away, p-please.”

-She felt her predator smile, a very wicked one.
-Nature became dangerously silent suddenly.
-Not even crickets were making any noise.
+She felt her predator smile a very wicked smile.
+Nature instantly became silent.
+Not even the crickets dared chirp.
 It was as if they were holding their breath for something to happen, something sinful, something cruel.
-The only sound playing in the background was the waves of the careless lake which was flowing like there’s no tomorrow.
+Only the waves of the careless lake made a sound as they crashed against the rocky shore.
 The lady saw him swiftly raise his dark hand.
 She shook her head again.
-Tears were running down her cheek, lips were trembling.
+Tears were running down her cheek, and her lips were trembling.
 Her whole body was shaking with intense fear, fear of death.
-Before she closed her eyes, she saw something sharp and shining move swiftly, meeting her light brown orbs.
+Before she closed her eyes, she saw something sharp and shining move swiftly.

-She let out a shrill scream, tearing apart the night.
-Birds of the night flew away tearing apart the sky, crying out loud, joining in her intense agony.
+She let out an inhuman shrill scream, tearing apart the silence of the night.
+Birds of the night fled, crying out loud, joining in her intense agony.